Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 R is the programming language we will use in this tutorial.

-- For your UHasselt laptop/PC, please install R/RStudio via **Uhasselt software center**.
+- For your **UHasselt laptop/PC**, please install R/RStudio via the **UHasselt Software Center**.
+Please see the [installation instructions](../assets/UHasselt%20Software%20Center.docx).

-- For your personal laptop/PC you can go to the official R/R/RStudio websites:
+- For your **personal laptop/PC** you can go to the official R/R/RStudio websites:

 <https://cran.r-project.org/>